CouncilDataProject/cdp-backend/dev-infrastructure/README.md

 ### All Commands

--   See Makefile commands with `make help`.
+-   See Justfile commands with `just`.
-    Or simply open the Makefile.
+    Or simply open the Justfile.
 All the commands are decently easy to follow.
 -   See Pulumi [CLI documentation](https://www.pulumi.com/docs/reference/cli/)
     for all Pulumi commands.